Environment

 The creation of such vast amounts of waste has led to soil contamination, excess methane release, climate change, contamination of water supplies, and all sorts of issues for animals and plants trying to survive in polluted ecosystems.

-The huge quantities of plastic that is dumped into our oceans are eventually broken down into microplastics.
+The huge quantities of plastic dumped into our oceans are eventually broken down into microplastics.
 They are now found literally everywhere on the planet - in the air we breathe, the water we drink, and the food we consume.

 The problem is so bad that 97% of children now have microplastic debris in their bodies.
 The health effects are not fully understood, but what is certain is that microplastics are toxic.
 They have already been connected with Alzheimer's disease, allergies, cell damage, reproductive issues, and obesity.